dandavison/graphql-java-page/documentation/data-fetching.md

 data fetchers automatically and hence don't need to use this.

-* ``ExecutionStepInfo getExecutionStepInfo()`` - the field type information is a catch all bucket of field type information that is built up as the query is executed.
-The following section explains more on this.
+* ``ExecutionStepInfo getExecutionStepInfo()`` - the field type information is a catch-all bucket of field type information that is built up as the query is executed.
+The following section contains more explanation of this.

-* ``DataFetchingFieldSelectionSet getSelectionSet()`` - the selection set represents the child fields that have been "selected" under neath the currently executing field.
-This can be useful to help look ahead to see what sub field information a client wants.
-The following section explains more on this.
+* ``DataFetchingFieldSelectionSet getSelectionSet()`` - the selection set represents the child fields that have been "selected" underneath the currently executing field.
+This can be useful to help look ahead to see what subfield information a client wants.
+The following section contains more explanation of this.

 * ``ExecutionId getExecutionId()`` - each query execution is given a unique id.
 You can use this perhaps on logs to tag each individual query.